DaHaCoder/danialhagemann.de/_physics/quantum-mechanics/measurement-problem.md

 Although I am not completely satisfied with those options, I would side with deterministic approaches like **Bohmian Mechanics**.

 One might say: "*... but Bell's Theorem proves that there is no hidden–variable theory!*"\
 And this, dear friend, is unfortunately one of the biggest misconceptions circulating even in the highest academic circles in physics.
-Because it is **wrong**.
+This is **wrong**.

 The conclusion of the empirical data and Bell's Theorem is the following:\
 **Every** theory – with **or without** "*hidden-variables*" – which aims to reproduce the same measurement statistics as "ordinary" quantum mechanics and **simultaneously** assumes "statistical independence/measurement independence", contains some kind of **non-locality**.